TempestNetworks/zephyr-rp-docs/pages/rules/anti-cheat-policy.md

 We will never:
 - Use spyware or remote access
 - Ask you to download anything that we wouldn't download ourselves
-- Ban based solely on another server’s records (unless it is an anticheat global ban)

 ### 📈 Community Transparency